deadlydog/New-NuGetPackage/ReadMe.md

 # New-NuGetPackage PowerShell Script Description

-New-NuGetPackage.ps1 is a PowerShell script to make creating and publishing NuGet packages quick and easy, using a .nuspec or project file, from Explorer or PS.
+[New-NuGetPackage.ps1][New-NuGetPackageFileUrl] is a PowerShell script to make creating and publishing NuGet packages quick and easy, using a .nuspec or project file, from Explorer or PS.

 This script is also used by a NuGet Package that you can use to [automate making your project's NuGet packages in Visual Studio](docs/NuGetPackageToCreateANuGetPackageFromYourProjectAfterEveryBuild.md).

-__This script depends on [nuget.exe](https://github.com/NuGet/Home/releases)__, and it is recommended that you [add nuget to your PATH](docs/AddNuGetExeToYourPath.md).
+__This script depends on [nuget.exe][NuGetExeReleasesUrl]__, and it is recommended that you [add nuget to your PATH](docs/AddNuGetExeToYourPath.md).

 ## Features